ManikaNagpal/Object-Detection-using-YOLOv5-on-IDD-Dataset/README.md

 - Run inference on test images

 ### 3. Optional: Use the Colab notebook
-Open `idd_yolo_colab.ipynb` in Google Colab for an interactive, step-by-step workflow.
+Open `YOLOv5 Object Detection.ipynb` in Google Colab for an interactive, step-by-step workflow.

 ## Customization